 A student may earn more than one AA and/or AS degree from Clovis Community College.
-Although a course used for a prescribed graduation requirement or to meet general education requirements may count toward more than one degree, no course may count toward the major course requirements for more than one degree major at any college in the district.
-See page 78 for Associate Degree for Transfer requirements.
+The same AA and/or AS degree cannot be awarded by more than one college in the district.
+Please see a counselor for more information.